 Hej there, I’m Cheng

 🔬 My research focuses on near-surface wind speed changes, particularly understanding the driving factors behind shifts in wind speeds and extreme wind events.
-Using a combination of observations, reanalysis datasets, and simulation models, I aim to provide insights that benefit the fields of wind energy and climate impact assessments.
-I am passionate about exploring the relationship between wind climatology and renewable energy, and how evolving wind patterns affect wind energy potential.
-My research contributes to global efforts to mitigate climate change through more effective utilization of wind resources.
+Using a combination of observation-based data, reanalysis datasets, and simulation models, I aim to provide insights that benefit the fields of wind energy and climate impact assessments.
+Our recent research has been reported by The Guardian, AGU News and the University of Gothenburg, and one study has been selected as the Journal Cover.
+I currently lead three projects and contribute to two others in Sweden, and have supervised three BSc and two MSc students over the past five years.

 📽️ Collaborations are always welcome, feel free to get in touch!